 Welcome to Wooden Storytellers.
 Click an image below to enlarge and to view each work.
+Use this Family Activity guide for art activities in response to the exhibit!
+Use these Discussion Questions to explore the exhibit in more depth!

 Jessica Billey is an artist and musician living in Corvallis, Oregon.
 Her artwork includes relief printmaking with a current focus on highly detailed macro botanical woodcut prints.
 Exhibits include Woodblocks, a two-person exhibition (with Tim Hartsock) at the Corrine Woodman Gallery of The Arts Center in Corvallis, OR, and BIG INK II at the Bend Art Center in Bend, OR, featuring large-scale woodblocks printed at Whiteaker Printmakers in Eugene, OR.
 Previous exhibits have included work and performances at SITE Santa Fe in New Mexico, Brooklyn Fire Proof Gallery in New York, Postcommodity’s Spirit Abuse Gallery in Albuquerque, NM, and An Evening Redness in the West, a group exhibit with art collective Death Convention Singers at the IAIA Museum of Contemporary Native Arts in Santa Fe, NM.